Technology

 Redis executes every command atomically.
 In a distributed system where dozens of servers hit the cache simultaneously, atomicity guarantees that operations like INCR, SETNX, and ZADD complete as a single, indivisible step — no race conditions.

 Beyond simple key-value strings, Redis supports Hashes, Lists, Sets, Sorted Sets, and more — making it useful for caching, session storage, leaderboards, pub/sub messaging, rate limiting, and queues, all in one tool.
-Redis also has built-in TTL (Time To Live), so cached data automatically disappears after a set time without manual cleanup.

 Prerequisites